MicrosoftDocs/azure-devops-yaml-schema/task-reference/xamarin-ios-v2.md

 **`packageApp`** - **Create app package**<br>
 `boolean`.
 Required.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Indicates whether an IPA should be generated as a part of the build.
+If set to `true`, generates an IPA as a part of the build.
 <!-- :::editable-content-end::: -->
 <br>